diablodale/dp.docs/docs/_max/attributes/skeleton.md

 Output format (native Max messages, OSC protocol, etc.) is determined by [`@skeletonformat`](skeletonformat.md).

-> :memo: Some sensors may not support `2` orientation output
+> :memo: Some sensors may not support orientation output `@skeleton 2`.

 ## User Identification